Moldova`s Energy Market

 “Moldelectrica” SE

 The Electricity transmission system operator (TSO) is the State Enterprise “Moldelectrica”, founded in 2000.
-The main responsibilities of “Moldelectrica” are the electric power transmission into transmission network, the centralized management of the electric power system, the operation of electric power transmission networks and interconnections with electric power systems of other countries, providing electricity transmission services for system users, including electricity transit.
+The main responsibilities of “Moldelectrica” are the electric power transmission into transmission network, the centralized management of the electric power system, the operation of electric power transmission networks and interconnections with electric power systems of other countries, providing electricity transmission services for system users, including electricity transit.“Energocom” SE

-The electric power system of the Republic of Moldova is interconnected and operates in synchronous mode with the electric power system of Ukraine through 7 interconnections of 330 kV and 11 interconnections of 110 kV.
+“Energocom” SE was appointed by the Government of the Republic of Moldova as the central electricity supplier, starting with April 2018.
+In accordance with the Law, the central electricity supplier purchases all electricity from eligible producers, from renewable energy sources and from cogeneration plants and resells the respective electricity to suppliers at regulated prices, approved by the National Agency for Energy Regulation.The electric power system of the Republic of Moldova is interconnected and operates in synchronous mode with the electric power system of Ukraine through 7 interconnections of 330 kV and 11 interconnections of 110 kV.
 The lowest electricity transmission capacity of these interconnections is 600 MVA.
 Also, the electric power system of the Republic of Moldova has 5 interconnections with the electric power system of Romania, which can be operated in “island mode” through 4 interconnections of 110 kV and an interconnection of 400 kV.
 The electricity transmission capacity of these interconnections is 310 MVA.

 Key energy figures